xwiki-contrib/xwiki-mobile-morpho/README.md

-# XWiki Standard Mobile Client
+# XWiki Morpho Project: iOS and Android Cordova/HTML5 Mobile Client

 ## Description

-This is a Mobile Application using Cordova/HTML5/JQuery Mobile allowing to access XWiki instances and search, browse, view XWiki data.
+This is a Mobile Application using Cordova/HTML5/Javascript allowing to access XWiki instances and search, browse, view XWiki data.

-It is currently at prototype level.
+It is reaching alpha level.

-It also includes experimental offline and local editing capabilities, only for iOS.

-This application has been mostly tested on iPhone and iPad, but the basic features should also work on other devices.

 ## Legal Notices